KoBrand/Realtime_Pi/LFS-approach/README.md

 ```
 export LFS=/mnt/lfs
 ```
-also check 'echo $LFS' to be shur everything ernt correctly.
+also check `echo $LFS` to be shur everything ernt correctly.